-1411.
+13+1.
 Cul-de-sacs.

 - a.
-New cul-de-sacs and other closed-end streets (not including stub streets intended to be connected) on sites containing less than five acres, or sites accommodating uses other than residential or mixed usedevelopment, are not allowed unless the applicant demonstrates that there is no feasible alternative due to one or more of the following features physically precluding street extension: - 1) Physical constraints, which may include (e.g., existing development, the size or shape of the site, steep topography, or the existence of natural resource areas, including, but not limited to, wetlands, ponds, streams, channels, rivers, lakes or upland wildlife habitat area, or a resource under protection by state or federal lawa fish bearing stream or wetland protected by Chapter 32 CDC), or - 2) Existing transportation or utility facilities, buildings, or other existing development on adjacent land, or - 32) Existing easements or leases. - b.
-New cul-de-sacs and other closed-end streets, consistent with subsection (A)(1114)(a) of this section, shall not exceed 200 feet in length or serve more than 25 dwelling units unless the design-complies with and shall comply with all adopted Tualatin Valley Fire and Rescue (TVFR) access standards and adequately provides for anticipated traffic, consistent with the Transportation System Plan (TSP). - e.
-New cul-de-sacs and other closed-end streets (not including stub streets intended to be connected) on sites containing five acres or more that are proposed to accommodate residential or mixed use-development are prohibited unless barriers (e.g., existing development, steep topography, or a fish bearing stream or wetland protected by Chapter 32 CDC, or easements, leases or covenants established prior to-May 1, 1995) prevent street extensions.
+New cul-de-sacs and other closed-end streets (not including stub streets intended to be connected) on sites containing less than five acres, or sites accommodating uses other than residential or mixed usedevelopment, are not allowed unless the applicant demonstrates that there is no feasible alternative due to as part of a discretionary review that one or more of the following criteria are met: - 1) Due to existing slopes on the site that exceed 25%, it is not feasible to construct a street connection that does not exceed the maximum grade allowed by the Public Works Design Standards; or - 2) It is not feasible to construct a street connection using the constrained cross-section design, as provided in Exhibits 6 through 9 of the TSP, that avoids one or more of the following: Physical constraints (e.g., existing development, the size or shape of the site, steep topography, or a - A. A fish bearing stream or wetland natural resource protected by Chapter 32 CDC), or - B. Existing transportation or utility facilities, buildings, or other existing development on adjacent land, or - 2)C. Existing easements or leases. - b.
+New cul-de-sacs and other closed-end streets, consistent with subsection (A)(1113)(a) of this section, shall not exceed 200 feet in length or serve more than 25 dwelling units unless the design-complies with and shall comply with all adopted Tualatin Valley Fire and Rescue (TVFR) access standards and adequately provides for anticipated traffic, consistent with the Transportation System Plan (TSP). - c.
+New cul de sacs and other closed end streets (not including stub streets intended to be connected) on sites containing five acres or more that are proposed to accommodate residential or mixed usedevelopment are prohibited unless barriers (e.g., existing development, steep topography, or a fish bearing stream or wetland protected by Chapter 32 CDC, or easements, leases or covenants established prior to-May 1, 1995) prevent street extensions.
 In that case, the street shall not exceed 200 feet in length or serve-more than 25 dwelling units, and its design shall comply with all adopted TVFR access standards and adequately provide for anticipated traffic, consistent with the TSP. - cd.
 Applicants for a proposed subdivision, partition or a multifamily, commercial or industrial development accessed by an existing cul-de-sac/closed-end street shall demonstrate that the proposal is consistent with all applicable traffic standards and TVFR access standards. - de.
-All cul-de-sacs and other closed-end streets shall include direct pedestrian and bicycle accessways from the terminus of the street to an adjacent street or pedestrian and bicycle accessways unless the applicant demonstrates that such connections are precluded by a physical constraints consistent with subsection (A)(14)(a) of this section or that necessary easements cannot be obtained at a reasonable cost. - ef.
+All cul-de-sacs and other closed-end streets shall include direct pedestrian and bicycle accessways from the terminus of the street to an adjacent street or pedestrian and bicycle accessways unless the applicant demonstrates that such connections are precluded by a physical constraints consistent with subsection (A)(13)(a) of this section or that necessary easements cannot be obtained at a reasonable cost. - ef.
 All cul-de-sacs/closed-end streets shall terminate with a turnaround built to one of the following specifications (measurements are for the traveled way and do not include planter strips or sidewalks).

-1542.
+1412.
 Street names.
 No street names shall be used which will duplicate or be confused with the names of existing streets within the City.
 Street names that involve difficult or unusual spellings are discouraged.
 Street names shall be subject to the approval of the Planning Commission or Planning Director, as applicable.
 Continuations of existing streets shall have the name of the existing street.
 Streets, drives, avenues, ways, boulevards, and lanes shall describe through streets.
 Place and court shall describe cul-de-sacs.
 Crescent, terrace, and circle shall describe loop or arcing roads.